TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 The "--until" argument lets the pipeline know to only run the specified analyses.
 In this case we're running the ones that are relevant for comparing bins or MAGs.

 You will se a lot of output in your terminal.
-This is because assemblycomparator2 runs all independent analysis jobs at the same time.
+This is because the pipeline runs all independent analysis jobs at the same time.
 Some jobs run for each bin, and others run a comparison across all bins in a single job.
 It will likely take several hours for the complete pipeline to finish, but some of the faster jobs (like sequence_lengths, busco and kraken2) might finish after just 20 minutes.

 It is a good idea to open a new tab in your terminal window, and log in with another session.
 Then you can let assemblycomparator run in the first login window while you browse the results as they finish -real time- in the second.